QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 A Network Digital Twin (NDT) {{?I-D.irtf-nmrg-network-digital-twin-arch}} was developed to provide a network emulation tool for scenario planning, impact analysis, and change management.
-Integrating a Network Digital Twin into network management together with AI, intent allows network management dynamically adapt to customer needs, automatically assess, model, and refine optimization strategies under real conditions but in a risk-free environment.
-An environment that operates to meet these types of requirements is said to have service oriented AI for Network Operations.
+Integrating a Network Digital Twin into network management together with AI, it allows network management activities to dynamically adapt to customer needs, automatically assess, model, and refine optimization strategies under real conditions but in a risk-free environment.
+An environment that operates to meet these types of requirements is said to have service oriented AI for network operations.

 Service oriented AI for Network Operations provide the following types of service to applications by coordinating the components that operate and manage the network: